Contrastive Learning of Medical Visual Representations from Paired Images and Text: Results

 \subsection{Retrieval Tasks}

 We present the zero-shot image-image and text-image retrieval results in \reftab{retrieval}.
 For the image-image retrieval setting, we present additional results from fine-tuning our pretrained model on all CheXpert training data, and use them as ``upper bounds'' of the results obtained from the use of supervised labels.
-We find that: 1) using ImageNet pretrained CNN weights in a zero-shot image retrieval setting is only better than random guess by small margins; 2) all in-domain pretrained CNN weights achieve much better retrieval performance than ImageNet weights; and 3) our proposed ConVIRT pretraining achieves the best overall retrieval results on all metrics.
-We find that while Contrastive-Binary performs notably better than other baselines in the image-image retrieval setting, its text-image retrieval results are far from ConVIRT pretraining.
-We conjecture that the lack of an explicit similarity-based loss function in the Contrastive-Binary baseline results in misaligned representations in the image and text space, leading to poor results in text-image retrieval.
+We find that: 1) using ImageNet weights in a zero-shot image retrieval setting is only better than random guess by small margins; 2) all in-domain pretrained CNN weights achieve much better retrieval performance than ImageNet weights; and 3) our proposed ConVIRT pretraining achieves the best overall retrieval results on all metrics.
+While Contrastive-Binary-Loss performs notably better than other baselines in image-image retrieval, its text-image retrieval results are far from ConVIRT pretraining.
+We conjecture that the lack of an explicit similarity-based loss function in the Contrastive-Binary-Loss baseline results in misaligned representations in the image and text space, leading to poor results in text-image retrieval.

 To understand how well ConVIRT pretraining helps separate images from different abnormality categories in its encoding space, in \reffig{tsne} we present t-SNE plots \citep{maaten2008visualizing} of candidate images in the CheXpert 8x200 dataset for five selected categories, from the ImageNet pretrained CNN encoder and the ConVIRT pretrained encoder.
 It is worth noting that clustering images in our setting is much more challenging than that in the general object classification setting due to the high inter-class similarity of the medical images.
 Nevertheless we find that ConVIRT pretraining achieves a better clustering of the images in the t-SNE plots.
-On the other hand, the lack of clear separations between groups suggests room for further improvement.